-Family history The family’s history pattern has focused on environmental sustainability looking after the land before themselves.
-The Martell family ventured to Gilberton in 1869 as teamsters bringing goods into the gold-fields of Gilberton.
-They quickly saw the opportunity and opened up a butcher shop, and a pub in partnership with Dixon that they called the Rising Sun, they also took up the crown land and Gilberton Station was established.
-Now eight generations later, members of the extended family are still the custodians, looking after country, country they love and cherish.
-Experience the pastoral history trail of the French family’s 149 years on Gilberton.
-Having four generations still on the land, working together is a truly amazing adventure.
+Our family’s focus has always been on environmental sustainability with looking after the land an absolute priority.
+The Martell family ventured to Gilberton in 1869 as teamsters, bringing goods into the gold-fields of Gilberton.
+They quickly saw the opportunity and opened up a butcher shop, and a pub in partnership with Dixon that they called the Rising Sun.
+They also took up the crown land and Gilberton Station was established.
+Now seven generations later, members of the extended family are still the custodians, looking after country – country they love and cherish.
+Experience the pastoral history of the French family’s 150 years on Gilberton.
+Having four generations still on the land working together is a truly amazing adventure.